 “Mentally” Getting Out Of The House

-Cabin fever.
 Four walls.
 Kids.
 TV.
 Devices.
-No doubt you’re busting to unplug, get out of the house and breathe some fresh air.
+Cabin fever.
+No doubt you’re busting to unplug, getting out of the house and breathing some fresh air.
 If you’re anything like me, you probably can’t wait to go for a long walk in the bush (wilderness) and camp out under the stars for a few nights.
 Get away from it all and interact with nature again.

 Take a look back at photos from previous hikes, trips and holidays.
 Relive the smells, the scenery, the highs, the lows, the things you did, the people you met, the challenges you overcame.
 These are the memories you’ve made for exactly this purpose – to think back on fondly and lift your spirits.
 Reminisce with your spouse and kids about that Easter camping trip down south years ago where you cooked damper for the first time.
 Call up a mate and laugh about that ski trip you took together in New Zealand.
 You never know, they might just need a lift themselves.